 These conflicts remain from past relationships or situations.
 This can cause us to turn towards self-destructive behaviors.
 That includes substance abuse.

-Today, contemporary therapists are adapting this therapy.
+Today, contemporary psychologist are adapting this treatment.

 When is it Used?

-Therapists use this treatment option for patients with depression or other psychological disorders.
+Psychologist use this treatment option for patients with depression or other psychological disorders.

 This treatment also helps psychosis patients with personality disorders, schizophrenia, and mental illness.